stellaselena/PG4300-Ruby-on-rails/README.md

 - 	Rails-controller-testing - Make tests pass
 -	pg - Postgres database gem
 ### Note:
--	Everything works for devlopment mode, but uploading pictures the way we have done it
+-	Everything works for devlopment mode, but uploading pictures the way we have done it is not entirely suported by Heroku.
--	is not entirely suported by Heroku.
+- Paperclip requires an image processor (such as ImageMagick) to be installed and must have access to it.
+To ensure that it does, on your command line, run which convert (one of the ImageMagick utilities).
+This will give you the path where that utility is installed.
+Then, in your environment config file, let Paperclip know to look there by adding that directory to its path.
+In development mode, you might add this line to config/environments/development.rb):
 -	This project is a school project, so please do not type in any actual or sensitive information.
 =======